btholath/mlops-ecommerce-recommendation-system-aws/README.md

 docker compose ps
 pg_isready -h localhost -p 5432   # → /var/run/postgresql:5432 - accepting connections
 psql -h localhost -U user -d devdb

+the Docker host.
+Your app container and the db container sit side-by-side on the devcontainer_backend bridge network, so they talk to each other through that network, not through 127.0.0.1.

+Think of it like this
+┌─────────────┐            hostname=app  (your VS Code terminal runs here) │ devcontainer│──bridge──▶ hostname=db   (Postgres lives here)
+└─────────────┘

+# [1] Connect with the service name (db)
+# in the Codespace terminal (no sudo required)
+export PGPASSWORD=pass
+psql -h db -U user -d devdb          # ← works
+Docker Compose automatically puts a DNS entry for each service on the shared network, so db resolves to the container’s IP.

+# [2] Connect with the container name (also works)
+psql -h devcontainer-db-1 -U user -d devdb